-When Jean Robert arrived in England in 2010, the number one thing he wanted to do was visit castles.
+When Jean Robert arrived in England, the number one thing he wanted to do was visit castles.
 Never mind London, Oxford, the stunning coastline or endless rolling hills, castles were the priority.
 Well, I wasn’t going to disappoint him!

 There is an annual membership fee for free entry into all of their properties, which works out especially well if you plan to visit several of the ‘big ones’ like Stonehenge (£14 per adult) or Dover Castle (£17.50 per adult).

 As a member of English Heritage, you receive a free Handbook of all their properties, along with opening times, directions and admission fees.
 While looking through this guide for the first time, we noticed that a substantial proportion of the properties actually have free entry.

 While we still used our English Heritage membership to the fullest over the next year, we also visited a lot of these free sites.
 Many of them were in out the way places we may never have visited otherwise, and wouldn’t necessarily be in travel guides or featured by local tourism agencies.

-out of season visits
+Visiting historical places out of season

 Something else we noticed about English Heritage was the limited opening times of some of their paying properties.
 We did a fair bit of travelling mid-week and outside of peak season (September, December, March) and sometimes could not visit certain properties as they were either closed in the off season or only open during weekends.

 Two of my favourite examples are Framlingham and Orford castles in Suffolk.
 Just as stunning on the outside as I assume on the inside, we were still glad we made the journey.

-One of our favourite finds was Halliggye Fogou in Cornwall, an underground passage system used 200BC – 400AD possibly for storage or refuge.
+One of our favourite finds was Halliggye Fogou in Cornwall, an underground passage system.
+It was used in 200BC – 400AD, possibly for storage or refuge.
 We were amazed at the number of passageways and caves you could explore.